dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-aws-snssqs.md

 {{< tabs "Self-Hosted" "Kubernetes" "AWS" >}}

 {{% codetab %}}
-For local development the [localstack project](https://github.com/localstack/localstack) is used to integrate AWS SNS/SQS.
-Follow the instructions [here](https://github.com/localstack/localstack#running) to run localstack.
+For local development, the [localstack project](https://github.com/localstack/localstack) is used to integrate AWS SNS/SQS.
+Follow [these instructions](https://github.com/localstack/localstack#running) to run localstack.

 To run localstack locally from the command line using Docker, apply the following cmd:

 ```shell
 docker run --rm -it -p 4566:4566 -p 4571:4571 -e SERVICES="sts,sns,sqs" -e AWS_DEFAULT_REGION="us-east-1" localstack/localstack
 ```

-In order to use localstack with your pubsub binding, you need to provide the `endpoint` configuration in the component metadata.
-The `endpoint` is unncessary when running against production AWS.
+In order to use localstack with your pub/sub binding, you need to provide the `endpoint` configuration in the component metadata.
+The `endpoint` is unnecessary when running against production AWS.

-See [Authenticating to AWS]({{< ref authenticating-aws.md >}}) for information about authentication-related attributes
+See [Authenticating to AWS]({{< ref authenticating-aws.md >}}) for information about authentication-related attributes.

 ```yaml
 apiVersion: dapr.io/v1alpha1